The BioFiles - Bill Hubick

 • Pseudognaphalium saxicola (Fassett) H.E.Ballard & Feller

 Pseudognaphalium obtusifolium, synonyms including Gnaphalium obtusifolium and Pseudognaphalium saxicola, is a member of the family Asteraceae.[1]
 It is found on open dry sandy habitat throughout eastern North America.
-Common names include old field balsam, rabbit tobacco and sweet everlasting.
+Common names include old field balsam, rabbit tobacco, sweet everlasting[citation needed] and life everlasting.[2]
 When crushed, the plant exudes a characteristic maple-syrup scent.[citation needed]

 Description